 One thing I learned is do not use cheap copy weight paper for this exercise unless you are content with the blue tape becoming part of the composition.
 (Which actually looked really great in some cases.)

-The idea is that the tape comes off revealing a bold white design amidst the awesome colors your kids mixed.
+The idea is that the tape comes off revealing a bold white design amidst the awesome secondary colors your kids mixed.
 This works much, much better if you start on heavy, quality paper, even tag board.
 Less ripping, less frustration.
 Ask me how I know!

 There are so many great kid’s books that really bring the element of color to life!
 Check out this great booklist of books to help teach all the elements of art.
 Children’s books are on of my absolute favorite ways to introduce a concept to kids!
 So easy!